Tohoku University Technology: High-speed computation method for encrypted data: T19-458

 Download All CatalogsCompany information

-The revenue generated from technology transfer is reinvested as new research funding for universities and researchers, and is utilized to create further research outcomes.
-To ensure the smooth operation of this cycle, known as the "Intellectual Creation Cycle," we will vigorously promote technology transfer.
+The revenue generated from technology transfer is reinvested into universities and researchers as new research funding, which is used to create further research outcomes.
+To ensure the smooth operation of this cycle, known as the "Intellectual Creation Cycle," we will actively promote technology transfer.
 The types of seeds we handle include patents, know-how, databases, and programs.
-We have established a collaborative framework by signing basic technology transfer agreements with the following universities (as of June 1, 2025): Tohoku University, Hirosaki University, Iwate University, Akita University, Fukushima University, Yamagata University, Tohoku Gakuin University, Iwate Medical University, Fukushima Medical University, Aizu University, Miyagi University, Hokkaido University, Muroran Institute of Technology, and Showa Medical University.
+We have established a collaborative framework by concluding basic technology transfer agreements with the following universities (as of April 1, 2026): - Tohoku University - Hirosaki University - Iwate University - Akita University - Fukushima University - Yamagata University - Tohoku Gakuin University - Iwate Medical University - Fukushima Medical University - Aizu University - Miyagi University - Hokkaido University - Muroran Institute of Technology - Showa Medical University - Asahikawa Medical University